apollographql/apollo-server/docs/source/api/apollo-server.md

 </td>
 <td>

-By default, Apollo Server 2 [integrates](../data/file-uploads/) an outdated version of [the `graphql-upload` npm module](https://www.npmjs.com/package/graphql-upload#graphql-upload) into your schema which does not support Node 14.
+By default, Apollo Server 2 [integrates](../data/file-uploads/) an outdated version of [the `graphql-upload` npm module](https://www.npmjs.com/package/graphql-upload#graphql-upload) into your schema which does not support Node 14 or newer.
+(As of v2.25.4, it is only enabled by default if you actually use the `Upload` scalar in your schema outside of its definition.)
 If you provide an object here, it will be passed as the third `options` argument to that module's `processRequest` option.

-We recommend instead that you pass `false` here, which will disable Apollo Server's integration with `graphql-upload`, and instead integrate the latest version of that module directly.
-This integration will be removed in Apollo Server 3.
+We recommend instead that you pass `false` here, which will disable Apollo Server's integration with `graphql-upload`.
+We then recommend that you find an alternate mechanism for accepting uploads in your app that does not involve `graphql-upload`, or that you upgrade to Apollo Server 3.7 and use its [CSRF prevention feature](https://www.apollographql.com/docs/apollo-server/security/cors/#preventing-cross-site-request-forgery-csrf).

+If you must use the upload feature with Apollo Server 2, then you can do so on Node 14 by passing `false` here and directly integrating the latest version of `graphql-upload` directly.
+This will probably expose your server to CSRF mutation vulnerabilities so you must find some way of protecting yourself.
+(We recommend protecting yourself by upgrading and using our protection feature as described in the previous paragraph.)
+This integration has been removed in Apollo Server 3.
 </td>
 </tr>